David M. Apatang

-David Mundo Apatang (born July 10, 1948) is a Northern Mariana Islander politician who is currently serving as the 11th governor of the Northern Mariana Islands.
+David Mundo Apatang (born July 10, 1948) is a Northern Marianan politician who has served as the 11th governor of the Northern Mariana Islands since 2025, taking office after the death of Arnold Palacios.
+He previously served as the 13th lieutenant governor of the Northern Mariana Islands from 2023 to 2025, and as mayor of Saipan from 2015 to 2023.

-He previously served as the 13th lieutenant governor of the Northern Mariana Islands from January 2023 to July 2025, and as mayor of Saipan from January 2015 to January 2023.
-As a Republican, Apatang used to serve in the Northern Mariana Islands House of Representatives.
-Apatang was elected lieutenant governor of the Northern Mariana Islands in the 2022 election on an independent ticket headed by Arnold Palacios.
-He assumed the governorship following the death of Palacios on July 23, 2025.
+Apatang used to serve in the Northern Mariana Islands House of Representatives as a Republican.
+He was elected lieutenant governor of the Northern Mariana Islands in the 2022 election on an independent ticket headed by Arnold Palacios.
+After becoming governor following Palacios's death, in March 2026, Apatang announced he would not seek a full term in 2026.

 Education

 While in the Army, Apatang earned a Bachelor of Arts degree in speech and communications from San Francisco State University.

 Career

 Military service

 Apatang served in the United States Army from 1967 to 1987.
 A Vietnam War veteran, Apatang was stationed at various times in Vietnam; the Panama Canal Zone; Würzburg, Germany; Fort Lewis in Washington; Fort Benjamin Harrison in Indiana; and Fort Jackson in South Carolina.
 He ended his career at Fort Jackson and served on its courts-martial council.
 He retired with the rank of first sergeant in 1987.

 Following his military service, Apatang served in local government.
 He served seven consecutive terms in the Northern Mariana Islands House of Representatives.